-Updated November 2018.
-Frugal Hawaii may not seem like words that go together, but they can.
-And, it’s always easy to get caught in Hawaii’s tourism money trap.
-But there are so many creative ways that run the gamut to help you reduce costs.
+Updated December 2019.
+Frugal Hawaii may not seem like words that go together, but they certainly do in 2020!
+And still, it’s always easy to get caught in Hawaii’s tourism money trap.
+We’re here to say there are so many creative ways that run the gamut to help you reduce costs.

-6. Be creative in buying Hawaii activities.
+5. Be creative in buying Hawaii activities.
 Go to the vendors’ website and you may find online deals for a direct booking.
 We have seen this many times for boat tours and restaurants.
 Read how we saved $144 each and had a blast using the Go Oahu card.
-Even get 10% off the Polynesian Cultural Center.

-9. How far are you willing to drive to save money on airfare?
+8. How far are you willing to drive to save money on airfare?
 Consider neighbor airports to you.
 One example is San Jose and another is San Diego.
-Both frequently have great Hawaii deals on airfare when compared with neighboring airports San Francisco and Los Angeles.
+Both frequently have great Hawaii deals on airfare when compared with neighboring airports.
 It doesn’t always work, but it is certainly worth checking.

-12. Car rental prices can be all over the map.
-Look at our guide to save money on Hawaii car rentals.
+11. Car rental prices can be all over the map.
+Look at our guide to save money on 2020 Hawaii car rentals.
 And by the way, don’t forget to check the gas.
-Our last rental came to us with a nearly empty tank, but we were so busy looking for dings that we forgot to check the gas until well after we’d left the rental lot.
+Our recent rental came to us with a nearly empty tank, but we were so busy looking for dings that we forgot to check the gas until well after we’d left the rental lot.
 Ugg.

 12. Travel with a nylon duffel bag.
 Especially if you’re traveling with only a carry-on, this can be helpful when buying too much on your Hawaii vacation and are needing to check a bag on the return.

 13. Hawaii is replete with wonderful and abundant free activities.
 Take advantage of them from hiking to beaches to incredible Hawaii sunsets and more.